Nightly prayers at the mosque? Big iftars? Vaccines? Ramadan 2021 brings decisions for Muslims.

 “It’s the nexus of the Koran and prayer coming together into one ritual worship.
 It’s a chance to all be together and do it in a way that’s less than just in passing.
 It’s like completing summer camp, at the end everyone is hugging each other and giving high-fives!”
 Arefin said.
 Older Muslims in particular will hold fast to the tradition of having never missed a taraweeh night in their lives, he said.

-Homayra Ziad, head of the Islamic Studies program at Johns Hopkins University, said she’s “noticing a lot of intergenerational strife” about the importance of going in person to hear the recitation between her peersin their 40s, and parents in their 70s and 80s.
-“A number of my friends have been complaining about parents insisting on doing it at the mosque,” said Zaid, who lives in Baltimore but worships with a community in New York, where she’ll attend small garden iftars.
+Homayra Ziad, head of the Islamic Studies program at Johns Hopkins University, said she’s “noticing a lot of intergenerational strife” about the importance of going in person to hear the recitation between her peers in their 40s and parents in their 70s and 80s.
+“A number of my friends have been complaining about parents insisting on doing it at the mosque,” said Zaid, who lives in Baltimore but worships with a community in New York, where she’ll attend small garden iftars, the meals that break the fast.

 Some faith leaders and parents of various faiths have noticed a positive pandemic trend: Some youths are getting more into spiritual practices and issues now that everything is either online or maybe in a park or something non-institutional when in person.